-Some of my best work comes not by my know-how, but from knowing how to fail fast and to negotiate the adjustments necessary to complete the objective.
-My hands-on experiences are a strength to leverage, but value also comes by way of coaching that fosters career development and builds the next generation of leaders.
+My best work comes not only from know-how, but also knowing how to fail fast and to negotiate the adjustments necessary to complete the objective.
+My hands-on experiences are a strength to leverage, but more value comes by way of coaching that fosters career development and builds the next generation of leaders.
 Above all, I maintain a sense of humor amid the chaos.

 I enjoy being put to the test by listening to and engaging with any IT business needs.
 If you have such needs, I can be reached by email listed above.